The failure pattern: one model call, infinite blast radius

 else:

-- Instrument and log every step with correlation IDs and redaction.
+- Instrument each step with correlation IDs, redaction, and retention rules.